-India Supera, founder of the Feathered Pipe Foundation, shares the story of the twists and turns in her journey that guided her to envision what has forged the way for much of what has become the community of American Yoga.
+India Supera, founder of the Feathered Pipe Foundation, shares the story of the twists and turns, and crazy wisdom, in her journey that guided her to envision what has forged the way for much of what has become the community of American Yoga.

 During the Nixon years I decided that living in America might bring about bad karma, and I could not cope with the ramifications of an event like Vietnam.
 So I decided to travel and find a spiritual teacher, to retreat to a cave someplace like in the Himalayas, and pray until the world changed (possibly a long wait).